|Location:||Geneva - Switzerland|

 The teaching language is either English or French.
 Prior knowledge of French is not required, but the successful candidate is expected to acquire a passive knowledge of it within two years of being hired.

 Application deadline: 15 November 2023.

 Please note that offers received by post will not be considered.

-The Institute is an equal opportunity employer and value diversity.
-We do not discriminate on the basis of age, marital status, disability status, race, national origin, colour, gender, sexual orientation or religion
+The Institute is an equal opportunity employer and values diversity.
+We do not discriminate on the basis of age, marital status, disability status, race, national origin, colour, gender, sexual orientation or religion.

 Type / Role: